-Socks, Tights or Leggings
+Girl's Socks, Tights or Leggings

 - a.
-Color: Black, blue, or white
+Color: Solid black, Navy, or white

 - b.
-Length: Ankle or knee-high socks
+Length: Ankle, crew, or knee-high socks

 - c.
 Leggings: must reach the ankle and be the same color as the socks

 General Uniform and Dress Code Option for All Students